jtransc/jtransc/README.md

 ### Multiple targets:

-Instead of using several technologies.
-JTransc allows you to target to several places.
+Instead of using several technologies, JTransc allows you to target to several languages and platforms.

 ### Consistency: